mbloms/academy-git-101-backwards/excercises/basics.md

 HEAD is now at 6202970 Write "bar" in file1.txt
 ```

 Whenever you checkout a specific commit (instead of a branch or a tag), Git will tell you that you are in "detached HEAD state".
-This is because the commit that your HEAD points to is not also pointed to by any reference, so changes you make here can easily be lost if you then checkout another commit.
+This is because the commit that your HEAD points to is not pointed to by any reference, so changes you make here can easily be lost if you then checkout another commit.

 Ignoring that, we can see that the contents of the file is now as it was in commit 2: